wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 ---
 author: Christian Wiedehöft
-title: Creating acceptance tests with Gradle, Cucumber and Fit
+title: Creating acceptance tests with Gradle and Fit
 date: 2018-02-12
 layout: default
 ---

-In this post we will setup gradle to run acceptance tests in a specific gradle tasks.
-We will have a brief look at Fit and Cucumber and will write and run our first test with both frameworks.
+In the next two blog articles is described how to setup gradle to run acceptance tests in a specific gradle task.
+Two different frameworks will be used writing these tests.
+The first article describes the setup wit Gradle and Fit.
+The second article describes how the setup and write them with Cucumber.

 ### Expected knowledge base
 * Gradle and Gradle project structure